Balancing CMMS User Configurability with Centralised Control

 05 Applications Development

 Costs can skyrocket when users are given too much freedom to configure, or worse, customise applications as they see fit.
 For example, if there is no central control of requests for changes to the CMMS, then a standardised environment may quickly transform into plants, departments or individual users doing their own thing, at substantially higher cost to the organisation.
 Substantial changes may even lead to extra costs when upgrading your CMMS.

 Think about the last time your computer’s hard disk crashed, or your network was down and you could not access your email, or a computer virus going around your office blocked access to your CMMS.
 This unplanned downtime can result in lost productivity.
 Even planned downtime such as replacing a network component or upgrading your software can become enough of an interruption that user productivity is affected.
 Productivity losses are especially high for mobile users that are not as accessible to support services when downtime occurs.

 This is probably the most difficult cost to accurately measure, but it can be one of the most significant.
 Included in this cost category is the loss in productivity of users trying to diagnose and fix their own problems, install their own software, grope their way through the CMMS or other applications without proper training, customise their screens and reports, and so on.
 Productivity plunges still further when fellow workers are dragged into the problem-solving exercise.

-It’s not to say the ability for users to configure their CMMS or computer environment is a bad thing.
+It’s not to say the ability for CMMS user configurability or the configuration of computer environments is a bad thing.
 The key is to strike a balance with the efficiencies of standardisation and centralised control as implied above.